apache/nuttx/configs/README.txt

 configs/mx1ads
   This is a port to the Motorola MX1ADS development board.
-That board is based on the Freescale i.MX1 processor.
+That board is based on the NXP/FreeScale i.MX1 processor.
 The i.MX1 is an ARM920T.
   STATUS:  This port is nearly code complete but was never fully integrated due to tool-related issues.